Timmins: Early history

 Archaeological evidence indicates that the area has been inhabited for at least 6,500 years.
 The first inhabitants were nomadic peoples of the Shield Archaic culture.
-At the time of European contact, the area was inhabited primarily by the Cree and Ojibwe peoples.
+The area was inhabited primarily by the Cree and Ojibwe peoples up until the time of European colonization.

 The first Europeans to make contact with the local Indigenous peoples were French explorers in the late 1600s.

 The first attempt at a permanent European presence in the area did not come until 1785, nearly two decades after Great Britain defeated France in the Seven Years' War and took over its territory in North America east of the Mississippi River.
 Philip Turnor, a surveyor and cartographer for the Hudson's Bay Company, established a trading outpost at Fredrick House Lake, about 30 km north-east of present-day downtown Timmins.

 Although beaver fur was plentiful and still in demand in Europe, the trading post was not successful.
 Nearby competition, and the difficulty of navigating the Abitibi and Fredrick House rivers by canoe, often resulted in the post being unsupplied.

 Frederick House Post was functionally abandoned in 1812, when a man named Capascoos killed all 12 of the trading post's staff, as well as looted and damaged the building.
 Capascoos was never caught, and the building was never rebuilt.
 However, temporary log shelters were put in place nearby to facilitate fur trading until 1821, when the post was officially declared closed by the Hudson's Bay Company.

 More than a century later, in 1906, Treaty 9 was signed between Anishinaabe (Algonquin and Ojibwe), Omushkegowuk Cree communities, and the Canadian Crown.
 It required the Mattagami First Nation to move to the north of Mattagami Lake and to cede territory.